 Eq.
 48 is the same as Eq.
 7 of Ref.
-3, except that Eq.
+3. except that Eq.
 48 contains the additional parameter, s.
 Exactly the same solution technique is employed as that described in Ref.
 3. A separate solution must be performed for each value of the parameter.
-At this writing, a program using honor triangular elements has been modified for the transient calculation.
-However, a general program for the steady state is in use which provides a choice of linear triangular elements, cubic triangular elements, or quadratic isoparametric elements.
+At this writing, a program using linear triangular elements has been modified for the transient calculation.
+However, a general program for the steady state is in use which provides a choice of linear triangular elements, cubic triangular elements, or quadratic isoparameters, could be modified for the transient calculation active elements.
 Some mesh generation facility is also included.
-This latter program could be modified for the transies of the function.
+This latter program, could be modified for the transic - whysis by simply changing some of the function.

-FINITE ELEMENT
+HNITE ELEMENT